Tresjs/tres/docs/api/composables.md

 #### Take over the render loop

-The user can take over the render loop callback by using the `render` method
+You can take over the render call by using the `render` method.

 ```ts
 const { render } = useLoop()